-These changes will affect new construction contracts from 1 December 2015 and will affect managing claims and payments in the construction industry.
+The Construction Contracts Amendment Act 2015 (CCAA), which passed in Parliament in October 2015, amended the Construction Contracts Act 2002.
+These changes took effect in three phases from 1 December 2015 and affect managing claims and payments in the construction industry.
 These changes will impact every building owner, homeowner, contractor and subcontractor.

 This new regime requires the money withheld from builders and subcontractors as security for their performance should be held on trust, and introduces penalties where retention money is not properly managed or paid out.

 Construction Contracts Amendment Act 2015 (complete legislation).

 Regulatory Systems (Commercial Matters) Amendment Bill (RSB) –a full copy of the Act will be available to download form www.legislation.govt.nz on or soon after 31 March 2017.

 Kensington Swan “Site Visit” Construction Blog articles on Retentions: https://nzconstructionblog.com/2017/03/23/alternative-to-new-retentions-regime-confirmed/

 Peter Degerholm, Calderglen Associates, has produced a book on the CCAA.
 The handbook offers: